-• One hundred and fifty (150) MTS farmers have returned into their forest plantations and start operating

-- One hundred and fifty (150) MTS farmers have integrated 3 key NTFPs (Grains of Paradise, Black Pepper and honey) into their forest plantations. - The Ghana Forestry Commission and the Resource Management Support Centre have expressed the interest to upscale this project to other areas under the management of MTS farmers.
-They have encouraged the EA to do a step by step documentation of the project implementation processes and lessons for up-scaling and replication, as a way to secure land titles and forest resources ownership rights to MTS farmers; - One hundred (100) bee hives, groves and smokers have been supplied to 50 beekeepers as a start-up logistics for the honey enterprise.
+- One hundred and fifty (150) MTS farmers have returned into their forest plantations and start operating on their NTFP enterprises in-situ in the plantations.
+They have been engaging in good forest management practices including weeding in and around of their forest plantations, practicing tree tending and management, creation of fire belts to prevent bush fires and checking against chain saw operations in their plantations and the forest reserves; - One hundred and fifty (150) MTS farmers have integrated 3 key NTFPs (Grains of Paradise, Black Pepper and honey) into their forest plantations. - The Ghana Forestry Commission and the Resource Management Support Centre have expressed the interest to upscale this project to other areas under the management of MTS farmers.
+They have encouraged the EA to do a step by step documentation of the project implementation processes and lessons for up-scaling and replication, as a way to secure land titles and forest resources ownership rights to MTS farmers; - One hundred (100) bee hives, groves and smokers have been supplied to 50 beekeepers as a startup logistics for the honey enterprise.
 These honey producing materials were supplied to the MTS farmers in consultation and under technical services from the Technology Consultancy Centre (TCC) of Kwame Nkrumah University of Sciences and Technology (KNUST); - A nursery centre had been established at Kramokrom to raise over 12,500 seedlings of grain of paradise for distribution to sixty (60) MTS farmers for planting in four (4) communities of Akwaboraso, Kramokrom/Sreso, Kwadwo Tire and Akentansu. - Four thousand (4,000) seedlings of black pepper had been distributed to forty (40) MTS farmers (40% were female) from three (3) communities namely: Nyamebekyere, Awadua and Nyinanufu. - Negotiations have been initialized, but not finalized at the project completion, on financial mechanisms to support forest plantations with strong component dealing with non-timber forest products (Grains of Paradise, Black Pepper and honey).